 By the 19th century, roulette was the game to play across the US and Europe, finally reaching the top of its popularity.

 In the 1860s, the German government banned gambling, and this action made Louis Blanc and his family move to the very last casino operation which was legal in the whole of Europe — Monte Carlo.
 It didn’t take long for this family to establish an indisputable gambling Mecca of Europe.

 It was precisely in Monte Carlo that roulette with a single zero wheel made its premiere.
 As time went by, this layout was growing in popularity; except for the United States which never adopted a single one, and instead kept the double zero one as the dominant variant.

 The United States and Roulette

 Even though roulette originated in the Old Continent, American gamblers welcomed the game with open arms.
+Obviously, the roulette origin couldn’t hurt to increase its popularity among players.
 The double zero roulette wheel had progressed through Mississippi to New Orleans, and from there on, more and more to the west.

 Because of the constant cheating of both gamblers and operators (putting the wheel on the table top in order to stop any hidden device in either wheel or the table), as an addition, the layout of the betting was significantly simplified.